multiformats/cs-multihash/README.md

 Beware that some of the supported algorithms may be dropped as the specs are not complete yet.

+There's a CLI version that you can use to compute files or direct input from the command line.
+This CLI tool passes the sharness tests [here](https://github.com/multiformats/multihash/tree/master/tests/sharness).

 ## Table of Contents

 - [Install](#install)